pokedpeter/node-typescript-tutorial/README.md

 npm init
 ```

-A file called package.json will be set up with the options you chose.
-You can skip the options by running `npm init -y`
+A file called `package.json` will be set up with the options you chose.
+You can skip the interface options and go with the defaults by running `npm init -y`

 ```json
 {